Bill Murphy, Ph.D. – Founding Director

 Kris Saha, Ph.D. – Director of Education Innovation

-Kris Saha is an Assistant Professor of Biomedical Engineering and Medical History & Bioethics, as well as a core Faculty Member of the Wisconsin Institute of Discovery.
+Kris Saha is an Associate Professor of Biomedical Engineering and Medical History & Bioethics, as well as a core Faculty Member of the Wisconsin Institute of Discovery.
 His research interests lie in using human stem cells together with emerging engineering methods in material science and synthetic biology to make smarter therapeutics, model human disease, and advance personalized medicine.
 Major thrusts of his lab involve gene editing and cell engineering of human cells found in the retina, central nervous system and blood.
 Dr. Saha has published more than 50 scientific manuscripts, filed numerous patents, and received awards that include the National Science Foundation Career Award, Biomedical Engineering Society’s Rising Star Award, and Gund Harrington Scholar Award.
 He is a member of the National Academies’ Forum on Regenerative Medicine and the National Institutes for Health’s Somatic Cell Genome Editing Consortium.

 Christian Capitini, M.D. – Director of Clinical Innovation